“You must be a musician…”

 [full post includes photos and sample mp3 from "Places in Arizona"]

 Not long after starting north on Hwy 17, I came to a sign for Arcosanti.
 I thought it a wonderful coincidence, . . .
 I was about to continue my journey North.
 Luckily, a small sign caught my eye, it said “Arcosanti 2.5 Miles” I decided it was too close to pass up, so I drove down the washboard gravel road, taking in the stark terrain…

 Music is an incredible vehicle of expression for seniors who are losing or have lost verbal communication and processing abilities…I have seen people, who are not usually able to respond to simple verbal cues such as “how are you?”, sing along to familiar songs…

 … the group energy had started to drift.
 Listen as the group focuses on the rhythm, and we create a beautiful song together…

 Live Music for You!

-And you can unwind and leave your stress behind, because when you set up an event with Alex, you will be treated to a unique level of professionalism, communication, and follow-through.
+When you set up an event with me, you will be treated to an exceptional level of professionalism, communication, and follow-through.